-- 1. Student requests to be accommodated because of a disability. (i.e. verbal or written request) - 2.
+- 1. Student requests to be accommodated because of a disability. (e.g., verbal or written request) - 2.
 Students should be referred to Student Disability Services (SDS) in order to determine the type of accommodation needed, if necessary. - 3.
 Student submits documentation to SDS. - 4.
 Student meets with SDS staff to discuss needs. - 5.
-SDS provides an accommodation determination. - 6.
-If approved, student receives an Accommodation Determination Letter (ADL). - 7.
-Student may present the ADL to professors to begin a discussion on the implementation of the accommodation in each class, as needed.
+SDS makes a determination of eligibility and whether or what reasonable accommodations are necessary. - If approved, student receives an Accommodation Determination Letter (ADL). - 7.
+Students may present the ADL to a Dean or Faculty/Instructor to begin a discussion on the implementation of the accommodation in each program and course, as needed.